Skip to main content

 LinkDateSize

-http://www.fcc.gov/ib/sand/neg/hf_web/B11FCC01.TXT October 27, 2011 30 KB
+http://www.fcc.gov/ib/sand/neg/hf_web/A12FCC01.TXT March 27, 2012 30 KB

-HFCC shortwave broadcast schedules
+HFCC broadcast schedules

 High Frequency Coordination Conference (HFCC) coordinates transmission schedules of stations broadcasting on the short waves.
 HFCC schedules are available free at the HFCC Public Data page.